respeaker/reSpeaker_XVF3800_USB_4MIC_ARRAY/host_control/README.md

 ## Introducing xvf_host

 The sample host application `xvf_host` can be found in the `host_control/<platform>/` subdirectory of this repository.
-Supported platforms include linux_x86_64, mac_x86_64, mac_arm64, rpi_32bit, rpi_64bit, and win32.
-The entire directory needs to be transferred to the host computer and can be placed anywhere convenient.
+Supported platforms include jetson, linux_x86_64, mac_arm64, rpi_64bit, and win32. (**Now, we offer a Python-based host application that supports all platforms: [xvf_host.py](../python_control/xvf_host.py).
+Feel free to try it out.**) The entire directory needs to be transferred to the host computer and can be placed anywhere convenient.
 This directory should contain the following files:

 ```
 .